A Look At Upstart’s Quick Start

 - An Absolutely Gorgeous Individual with Size, Scope and Class

-I always like to be able to back up my initial pedigree findings with progeny that show athleticism and physical appeal.
-I saw exactly that the following two years with Upstart’s weanlings and yearlings.
-His weanlings averaged $64,733 in 2018 and his yearlings averaged $61,527 in 2019.
-Both averages are over 6x his stud fee!
-The physicals were definitely there.
+I always like to be able to substantiate my pedigree conclusions with progeny that exhibit athleticism and physical attractiveness.
+That is precisely what I observed over the next two years with Upstart’s weanlings and yearlings.
+In 2018, his weanlings averaged $64,733 and his yearlings averaged $61,527.
+Both averages exceed six times his stud fee!
+Physicals were unquestionably present.

-But, the “horse shows” were over.
-Time to get to work!
-The 2020 2yo sales would require physicals and performance.
-Upstart’s 2yo sales average was $104,400 with the highest price being $600,000.
-By this time, I was all in and actually had already purchased a 2yo colt by Upstart in March.
-It was almost an impossible task to buy the right weanling or yearling by him without having to overpay, so I was happy to finally have an Upstart.
+However, the “horse shows” had concluded.
+Now is the time to get to work!
+Physicals and performance would be required for the 2020 two-year sales.
+Upstart’s two-year-old sales averaged $104,400, with the top price reaching $600,000.
+By this point, I was fully committed and had already purchased a two-year-old colt by Upstart in March.
+It was nearly impossible to find the right weanling or yearling without overpaying, so I was relieved to finally have an Upstart.

-What did I see early on that got me focused on Upstart.
-The same thing that I see in many consistent racehorse sires.
-At least three running families and preferably one sire family represented by the four individuals (grandparents) in the stallion’s second generation.
-See my past post “Why Are Some Stallions More Consistent Than Others?” for a deeper explanation.
+What did I notice early on that drew my attention to Upstart?
+That is exactly what I see in a large number of consistent racehorse sires.
+At least three running families and, preferably, one sire family are represented by the stallion’s second generation’s four individuals (grandparents).
+For a more detailed explanation, see my previous post “Why Are Some Stallions More Consistent Than Others?”